sambow23/Dell-XPS-13-7390-macOS/README.md

 <img src="https://i.imgur.com/ZITbTK2.png" width="700">
 <img src="https://i.imgur.com/KEqblVy.png" width="300">

-~~There is some drain compared to Windows/Linux, I have not found the cause but the CPU Package Power is always at 2W with 0% CPU Usage, resulting in much worse battery-life.~~
-The battery drain should be fixed as of commit [a6340b0](https://github.com/sambow23/Dell-XPS-13-7390-macOS/commit/a6340b06d363af5b0818fd45c757564282bfdf6a)
+~~The battery drain should be fixed as of commit [a6340b0](https://github.com/sambow23/Dell-XPS-13-7390-macOS/commit/a6340b06d363af5b0818fd45c757564282bfdf6a)~~

+There is some drain compared to Windows/Linux, A non-working ACPI function GPE_L6F is eating CPU cycles for no reason, it can be easily fixed on linux with a one-line command
+`echo "disable" > /sys/firmware/acpi/interrupts/gpe6F`.
+It seems to be much more complicated on macOS, I tried using a ACPI hotpatch to rename `_L6F` to `XXXX` but it did not seem to have any effect on power usage.

-If battery life is still worse than Windows or Linux try undervolting with [VoltageShift](https://github.com/sicreative/VoltageShift)
+A decent workaround for now is to try undervolting with [VoltageShift](https://github.com/sicreative/VoltageShift)

 I use [Power Manager](https://www.dssw.co.uk/powermanager/) to apply these offsets on boot and wake from sleep (these offsets may not work for every configuration, take caution and ymmv.)